AdaCore/gnatstudio/docs/users_guide/extending.rst

 You can use this feature to support additional tools (in particular, different compilers).
 You need to do following to successfully use a tool:

-* Specify its command line switches
+* Specify its command line switches.
-* Pass it the appropriate arguments depending on the current context and on user input
+* Pass it the appropriate arguments depending on the current context and on user input.
-* Spawn the tool
+* Spawn the tool.
-* Optionally parse its result and act accordingly
+* Optionally parse its result and act accordingly.

 Each of these is discussed below.
 In all cases most of the work can be done statically through XML customization files.
 These files have the same